walkinthedawg/Carols-Cakes/README.md

 The Events section allows both Swimmers and Alumni to view upcoming events, which include the date, location, opponent, and any other useful information relevant to the meet.

 ## Features Left to Implement
-I would like to make the alumni section more sophisticated to allow the alumni to donate to the swim program.
-Furthermore, I would like to also create separate user group categories accessible from the admin page.
-This functionality would allow the coach to send out an email announcements to all swimmers, all alumni, or everyone registered from the admin page via the admin page.
-I would also like to create another user group for parents of swimmers to allow them to discuss team dinner planning, transportation, and other team-related matters that don't necessarily concern the swimmers.

-I would also like to make modals for new posts and comments on the desktop instead of redirecting to a new page.
-I think this could improve the overall flow of the UX for desktop users.

-For products, I would also like to implement an option to choose a size, so that team members can purchase their team suits through the site individually specifying their size, along with other apparel that is size-specific.
-The issue I ran into here, is that swim suits are in numeric sizes (28, 30, 32, etc), while jackets, t-shirts, and other apparel follow the small/medium/large format.
-Also, certain products, like team dues and equipment, will not have a size.
-I would like to make it so that some products have a size option (that can vary depending on the product) and some don't.

 I hope to implement this website for commercial use by setting up the payment functionality to process real credit cards.

 # Known Issues
-The modal that is shown on page load for pages with forms (Discussion Post, Discussion Comment, Alumni Post), is in the body tag of ```home/base.html``` as ```onload=loadModal()``` with the JS function calling the modal in script tags on the HTML pages where the modal should appear when the page loads.
-There will be, by default, an error in the console on pages not rendering the modal because of this.

 # Credits
 ## Content